-This report presents the results of our actuarial valuation of Governmental Entity (the "Employer") OPEB plan as of June 30, 2017, required by Governmental Accounting Standards Board (GASB) Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other than Pension Plan.
-The actuarial computations made are for purposes of fulfilling plan accounting and funding requirements.
-Determinations for purposes other than meeting financial accounting and funding requirements may be significantly different from the results reported here.
+This report presents the results of our actuarial valuation of Governmental Entity (the "Employer") OPEB plan as of June 30, 2017, required by Governmental Accounting Standards Board (GASB) Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions.
+The actuarial computations made are for purposes of fulfilling plan accounting requirements.
+Determinations for purposes other than meeting financial accounting requirements may be significantly different from the results reported here.